 ODNR Division of Watercraft and US Fish & Wildlife Service Boating Infrastructure Grant (BIG) Program chose Put-in-Bay over other ports competing for federal funding.
 “Doug Knauer did a really good job putting this grant application together for us,” Mayor Scarpelli said.
 She added that the village has also been lucky to be given an extension to complete the project into the spring.

-Village Clerk Joy Cooper said the village’s extension was regarding surveyed land lease issues involving the Lake Erie Water Snake and a particular species of mussel.
-She said a malacologist was brought in to see if any of the mussels were in the construction area and it was determined that they do not exist here on South Bass Island.
-The extension that was given allows HPH, Inc. of Toledo until June 13 to complete the project.
-Most shoreline projects have specific dates for construction to not negatively impacts wildlife and fish.
+Village Clerk Joy Cooper said the village’s extension was regarding surveyed land lease issues involving the Lake Erie Water Snake and a particular mussel species.
+She said a malacologist was brought in to see if any of the mussels were in the construction area, and it was determined that they do not exist here on South Bass Island.
+The given extension allows HPH, Inc. of Toledo, until June 13 to complete the project.
+Most shoreline projects have specific construction dates that do not negatively impact wildlife and fish.

-Each of the new cribs is about a foot wider than the current dock.
+Each new crib is about a foot wider than the current dock.
 The new crib framing will fit around the existing structure.
-It will be filled with the large aggregate and then topped with concrete.
-Six to seven fingers will be added to C Dock, facing De- Rivera Park Trust’s B Dock and the mayor says the village will have just about 200 dock spaces with the expansion.
-She said the village ordinance allows boats to be rafted 3 to 4 deep but added she hopes the expansion keeps rafting to a minimum.
+It will be filled with large aggregate and then topped with concrete.
+Six to seven fingers will be added to C Dock, facing De- Rivera Park Trust’s B Dock, and the mayor says the village will have just about 200 dock spaces with the expansion.
+She said the village ordinance allows boats to be rafted 3 to 4 deep, but she hopes the development keeps rafting to a minimum.